Between the mess and the miracle,

 If you've ever rolled your eyes mid-meditation or felt secretly broken because your "practice" didn't stick, we're soul sisters.

-That midlife SoulJourn changed how I understood personal growth, transformation, and manifestation.
+The years that followed changed how I understood personal growth, transformation, and manifestation, and why insight rarely changes a life.

-It is how The Badass Arts™ was born, along with the framework I now call The Badass Method™.
+This is how The Badass Arts™, along with the framework I now call The Badass Method™, were born.

 WISE Conference 2026 breakout speaker